Editor’s Note: The following is a message to the YDS community by Dean Greg Sterling:

 I write to inform you of the death of the man who had been the Divinity School’s oldest living faculty member.
 Norvin Hein ’46 B.D., ’51 Ph.D., Professor Emeritus of Divinity and of Religious Studies, died on Sunday, April 29th, at the age of 103.

 Norvin studied and taught comparative religion with a focus on Hinduism to generations of Yale students, serving on the Divinity School and Religious Studies faculties for thirty-five years from 1950 until his retirement in 1985.

 An Ohio native, Norvin attended Wooster College, where he earned his undergraduate degree in history in 1937.
-While at Wooster, he developed a keen interest in the international scene, writing a weekly summary of international events for the local paper (see the 1997 retrospective of his life and career from Wooster).
+While at Wooster, he developed a keen interest in the international scene, writing a weekly summary of international events for the local paper.
 He was offered a teaching position in India following graduation, but since it would not begin for two years, he elected to attend YDS.
 He interrupted his Bachelor of Divinity studies to take what was supposed to be a short-term position teaching English and religion in India, but WWII intervened.
 He ended up spending most of the war years in India, working for the Army YMCA and the crew of a U.S. Liberty Ship before serving as a chaplain’s yeoman in a U.S. Maritime Service training station.